Blake D. Moret Sells 20,000 Shares of PTC Inc. (NASDAQ:PTC) Stock

-PTC Inc. (NASDAQ:PTC – Get Rating) Director Blake D. Moret sold 20,000 shares of the stock in a transaction on Monday, March 27th.
-The shares were sold at an average price of $123.13, for a total value of $2,462,600.00.
-Following the completion of the sale, the director now owns 7,215,832 shares in the company, valued at approximately $888,485,394.16.
-The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
+PTC Inc. (NASDAQ:PTC – Get Rating) Director Blake D. Moret sold 20,000 shares of the stock in a transaction dated Monday, April 3rd.
+The shares were sold at an average price of $127.53, for a total value of $2,550,600.00.
+Following the completion of the sale, the director now directly owns 7,115,832 shares in the company, valued at approximately $907,482,054.96.
+The transaction was disclosed in a document filed with the SEC, which is available through this link.

-PTC (NASDAQ:PTC – Get Rating) last released its quarterly earnings data on Wednesday, February 1st.
-The technology company reported $0.99 earnings per share for the quarter, missing the consensus estimate of $1.00 by ($0.01).
-The business had revenue of $465.91 million during the quarter, compared to analyst estimates of $464.43 million.
-PTC had a net margin of 17.62% and a return on equity of 18.20%.
-The business’s quarterly revenue was up 1.8% compared to the same quarter last year.
-During the same period last year, the business earned $0.65 earnings per share.
-On average, analysts anticipate that PTC Inc. will post 3.01 EPS for the current fiscal year.
+PTC (NASDAQ:PTC – Get Rating) last released its quarterly earnings results on Wednesday, February 1st.
+The technology company reported $0.99 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $1.00 by ($0.01).
+The firm had revenue of $465.91 million for the quarter, compared to analysts’ expectations of $464.43 million.
+PTC had a return on equity of 18.20% and a net margin of 17.62%.
+The company’s quarterly revenue was up 1.8% compared to the same quarter last year.
+During the same quarter in the prior year, the business earned $0.65 EPS.
+On average, research analysts anticipate that PTC Inc. will post 3.01 EPS for the current year.

-PTC has been the topic of a number of research analyst reports.
-KeyCorp increased their price target on PTC from $155.00 to $160.00 and gave the company an “overweight” rating in a research note on Thursday, February 2nd.
-Berenberg Bank assumed coverage on PTC in a research report on Wednesday, January 11th.
-They set a “buy” rating and a $155.00 price objective on the stock.
-Barclays increased their price objective on PTC from $144.00 to $150.00 and gave the stock an “overweight” rating in a research report on Thursday, February 2nd.
-JPMorgan Chase & Co. increased their price objective on PTC from $128.00 to $130.00 and gave the stock a “neutral” rating in a research report on Thursday, February 2nd.
-Finally, Royal Bank of Canada increased their price objective on PTC from $140.00 to $155.00 and gave the stock an “outperform” rating in a research report on Monday, January 30th.
-Three analysts have rated the stock with a hold rating and ten have issued a buy rating to the company.
-According to MarketBeat, the stock has an average rating of “Moderate Buy” and an average price target of $154.55.
+A number of research firms have issued reports on PTC.
+StockNews.com began coverage on PTC in a research report on Thursday, March 16th.
+They issued a “buy” rating on the stock.
+Royal Bank of Canada increased their price objective on PTC from $140.00 to $155.00 and gave the company an “outperform” rating in a report on Monday, January 30th.
+Berenberg Bank initiated coverage on PTC in a report on Wednesday, January 11th.
+They issued a “buy” rating and a $155.00 price objective on the stock.
+Citigroup increased their price objective on PTC from $135.00 to $147.00 and gave the company a “neutral” rating in a report on Friday, January 27th.
+Finally, Mizuho increased their price objective on PTC from $155.00 to $165.00 and gave the company a “buy” rating in a report on Thursday, February 2nd.
+Three investment analysts have rated the stock with a hold rating and ten have assigned a buy rating to the company.
+According to MarketBeat.com, PTC currently has a consensus rating of “Moderate Buy” and a consensus price target of $154.55.

 PTC, Inc is a global software company, which engages in the provision of portfolio of innovative digital solutions that work together to transform how physical products are engineered, manufactured, and serviced.
 It operates through the Software Products and Professional Services segments.
 The Software Products segment includes license, subscription, and related support revenue for its products.